TaofeeTech/MTTI/README.md

 # Maidas Tech Institute

-Welcome to the Maidas Tech Institute project, developed by [Taofeeq Olatigbe].
+Welcome to the Maidas Tech Institute project, developed by [Your Name].

 ## About